How to hostel

 - Where facilities allow, washed dishes will also be further sanitized using the hostel’s dishwasher.

 - Capacity in dining areas has been reduced to maintain two-metre distancing between individuals or those travelling together.
-While only one member of a group can use the kitchen at one time, you can all eat together.

 Around the Hostel